provencher/RepoPromptWeb/README.md

 ## Deployment

-This static website can be easily deployed to various hosting platforms such as GitHub Pages, Netlify, or Vercel.
+This static website can be easily deployed to various hosting platforms such as GitHub Pages, Netlify, or Vercel

-Fixed readme